Teacher's Pet (2004 film): Cast

+Returning voice actors from the series include Mae Whitman and Lauren Tom as students Leslie Dunkling and Younghee Mandlebom and Pamela S. Adlon as students Tyler, Taylor and Trevor.

+Genie Ann Francis and Anthony Geary voice soap opera characters Marsha and John, as well as their telenovela equivalents Marcia and Juan.
+Rosalyn Landor voices The Blue Fairy in the opening sequence and writer David Maples voices Beefeater.

+Timothy Stack portrays the owner of a dog Spot rescues and Emma Steinkellner plays his daughter, while Ken Swofford voices Officer White and Kevin M. Richardson voices a conductor.

 Production

 The film was animated by Walt Disney Television Animation and Toon City.
-On its story, instead of telling the original Pinocchio story, the filmmakers thought of putting a little twist on the tale, which relates to the theme of the movie: "Be careful what you wish for."
+On its story, instead of telling the original Pinocchio story, the filmmakers thought of putting a twist on the tale, which relates to the theme of the movie: "Be careful what you wish for."
 Nathan Lane returned to reprise his role as Spot Helperman/Scott Leadready II after working on the musical The Producers.
-The movie itself serves as the series finale to end the television series.
+The movie itself serves as the series finale to the television series.

 Music

 Original songs performed in the film include:

 Release

 Teacher's Pet was originally planned for a September 5, 2003 release before getting rescheduled for February 2004.
 The film was then moved up to January 16, 2004.

 About a week before release, Toon Disney aired a four-hour marathon of episodes for viewers to catch up on the series.

 Box office

 Over its four-day opening weekend, the film made $3.6 million in 2,027 theaters, $1,777 per theater, making it one of the lowest openings in history.
 By the end of its run, the film had grossed $6.5 million.